Finite-sample analysis of M-estimators using self-concordance: Conclusion

 \paragraph{Efficient algorithms.} It would also be interesting to revisit algorithmically efficient procedures such as stochastic approximation, varianced reduction techniques, and quasi-Newton methods.
 In particular, one could be interested in extending Hessian-sketching procedures from least-squares linear regression to general $M$-estimators with (pseudo) self-concordant losses.
 On the other hand, the stand-of-the-art stochastic-approximation-type algorithm for logistic regression in~\cite{bach-moulines} as well relies on Hessian approximation, and is also worth revisiting in this connection.

-\paragraph{Matrix-parametrized models.} In this work, we did not investigate $M$-estimators with matrix-valued design and predictors, arising, for example, in covariance matrix estimation and independent component analysis.
+\paragraph{Matrix-parametrized models.} We did not investigate $M$-estimators with matrix-valued design and predictors, arising, for example, in covariance matrix estimation and independent component analysis.
 In some of them, one commonly uses the log-determinant loss which is self-concordant in the sense of~\cite{nemirovski1994interior}.
-Our techniques could shed light on the statistical performance of such estimators in finite-sample regimes with random measurements.
+Our techniques may shed light on the statistical performance of such estimators in finite-sample regimes with random measurements. }{}